sarikamohan08/Health-Insurance-Cross-Sell-Prediction/Readme.md

-## Assessment Project for one credit course ECONOMETRICS AND MACHINE LEARNING IN FINANCE
+## PROJECT ON ECONOMETRICS AND MACHINE LEARNING IN FINANCE

 Dataset: https://www.kaggle.com/anmolkumar/health-insurance-cross-sell-prediction